Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Does an image serve as a ranking signal?
 Well, no proven statement has been released by Google and other search engines on whether it is or not.

-However, you can properly optimize your content graphics to show up on Google image – a page built solely by Google to display images by different websites.
+However, you can properly optimise your content graphics to show up on Google Images, a page built solely by Google to display images from different websites.
 Any time your graphics are displayed as images in response to a query, they will directly take visitors to the original content once clicked.

 Increased engagement

-A survey report showed that 68% of millennials love to see gifs, stickers, and stickers in their emails.
-Just imagine the expression of your email lists when they get that weekly newsletter containing a humor-filled sticker head.
+A survey report showed that 68% of millennials love to see GIFs, stickers, and emojis in their emails.
+Just imagine the expression on your email lists when they get that weekly newsletter containing a humour-filled sticker head.

 Let’s pause a bit on email marketing.
 Another place where graphics can remarkably boost your engagement rate is social media.
 According to a report from Hubspot, tweets that have images record 150% more retweets than those without.